 We are a family business.
 Everybody is involved, so that everyone’s skills contribute to the whole.
 There are four of us; Luisa Abram – who was born in Coventry, England.
 Luisa has just finished Culinary Studies in São Paulo, Brazil.
-She is 23 years old and is our barsmith.
+She is our barsmith.
 She takes care of the tempering process to the packing of the bars.
 Then there is Luisa’s father; André Banks.
 André is a native Brazilian from the Northeast of the country with a PhD in maths from Warwick.
 He takes care of all the machines and does the cleaning, roasting and grinding of the cacao nibs.
 Mirian Abram is Luisa’s mother.
 She is also from the Northeast of Brazil, she takes care of the logistics and finances.
 Then there is Andrea Abram – Luisa’s older sister who has a Law Degree and helps with legal issues.

 Luisa always wanted to have her own business, and chocolate had always been an interest.
 Once she finished her degree, we started looking for options.
 We read many newspaper articles, magazines and webpages about competitive food products made in Brazil, made with raw material indigenous from here.
 We discovered that cacao is from the Amazon Rain Forest, which a large part of it sits in Brazil.
-Then we started looking for places where the locals collected cacao from the Forest in an organized way.
+Then we started looking for places where the locals collected cacao from the Forest in an organised way.
 After much effort and time, we found a co-operative that was doing a good job in collecting and fermenting wild cacao from the Forest.
 Moreover, the cacao is an important source of income to them, acting as a palpable incentive to preserve the Forest, since the cacao trees only grow and bear fruits under the shadow of bigger tress.
 We were really happy to meet such natural sustainable business model!
 We brought this cacao to Sao Paulo, made tests and were amazed with its flavour, creaminess and smell!
 We fell in love with that chocolate and the integration that came with it between the local communities and the preservation of the Rain Forest!!

 Where do you want to go next?
 New bars?
 New beans?
 New markets?